Early Years Foundation Stage Curriculum

 Early Years Foundation Stage at Thorpe Lea Primary

-At Thorpe Lea, we are lucky enough to have both three Nursery and one Reception class.
-Children can now join our Nursery at the age of two.
+At Thorpe Lea, we are lucky enough to 3 sessions for Nursery (session A, session B and 30 hours) and one Reception class.

 Half termly topics and themed weeks are used in both our Early Years classes as a creative vehicle in delivering the EYFS curriculum.
 As we are working towards an 'Early Years Unit'', all Early Years classes will focus on the same topic, allowing for topic-based, collaborative learning in our shared outdoor environment.